-For the sake of this narrative review, we carried out a comprehensive search in the PubMed/MEDLINE electronic databases from the very beginning to 1 July 2015.
-The terms we looked for included: 'autobiographical memory,' 'amygdala,' 'hippocampus' and 'HPA-axis' cross-referenced with 'depress.'
+For the sake of this narrative review, we carried out a comprehensive search in the Pubmed/MEDLINE electronic databases from the very beginning to the 1st of July 2015.
+The terms we looked for included: "autobiographical memory", "amygdala", "hippocampus" and "HPA-axis" cross-referenced with "depress."
 We only took into consideration articles written and published in English.
 Articles were taken into account and included in our study based on their overall quality of methodology.
 Moreover, relevant meta-analyses were included.